JamesMitofsky/JamesMitofsky/README.md

 👨‍💻 I love working with frontend technologies!

-📚 The [JAMstack](https://jamstack.org/) is groovy, made even more fun by serverless databases & functions.
-I've also dabbled with browser extensions.
+📚 The [JAMstack](https://jamstack.org/) is groovy, made better still by serverless databases & functions.
+I also dabble with Chrome extensions.

 🤝 Anyone can bend my ear with their ideas, curiousities, or problems!
 I've worked with students, my university, and — a deeply exigent client — my family.